Ecommerce Development Solutions That Take Sites from Glitch to Growth

 Establish Goals and Priorities for Ongoing Ecommerce Support

 A site moves into Equilibrium once it has consistent uptime, complaints have been minimized, established development workflows are in place, and mission critical issues have been resolved (plus most minor issues).
 Once in Equilibrium, the site is stable and identifying issues becomes less obvious.
 This is a good time to shift the focus to strategizing about site enhancements and ongoing testing.
-At this point, merchants may decide to engage Command C with a smaller amount of monthly hours, as their site has stabilized.
+At this point, you may decide to engage us with a smaller amount of monthly hours, as your site has stabilized.

-At this stage, merchant teams may need to connect more internally around priorities.
+At this stage, your team may need to connect more internally around priorities.
 When the site was in danger, it was easy to know what needed to be fixed and to convey those priorities.
 But when the site has fewer issues, it might not be as clear what to tackle next.
-With this in mind, merchants need to take special care to articulate their core strategy, priorities, and goals to their dev team.
+With this in mind, you need to take special care to articulate your core strategy, priorities, and goals to our dev team.

 There’s a certain paradox in achieving Equilibrium: once you do, it can become less clear what site priorities are.
 The tide has turned for the site, customers are placing orders, and complaints have slowed to a less than a trickle.
 Great!
 So now what?
 Once the fires are out, it can be tough to know which direction to move in.
 In this stage, the focus tends to shift toward deciding where to go next and streamlining internal communication.